Psychotherapy Training and Accreditation

 Susan is currently completing her Gestalt training in clinical supervision, to work with supervisees from September 2023.

 She is a core skills trainer on the DBS Masters in Psychodynamic Psychotherapy programme.

 Counselling and Psychotherapeutic Approach

-Working with clients in a Humanistic and Psychodynamic way can assist them to work through painful feelings towards acceptance, and richer more fulfilling life patterns.
+Working with clients in a Humanistic and Integrative way can assist them to work through painful feelings towards acceptance, and richer more fulfilling life patterns.
 Susan provides a non-judgmental, supportive and confidential environment for clients to explore their patterns and needs.
 She works with clients for both short-term and long-term periods, and reviews the sessions with each person on an on-going basis to ensure that the work is relevant and the client is focused on the areas that are important to them.

 Susan believes that respect for the individual’s fundamental ability to know and understand themselves, is at the core of humanistic therapeutic work.
-At different times in our lives this ability can become clouded and obscured by current circumstances, or past unresolved hurt or trauma.
+At different times in our lives this ability can become clouded and obscured by circumstances, and past unresolved hurt or trauma can resurface.
 It is at these times we can feel anxiety, anger, sadness and a sense of being lost, overwhelmed and misunderstood…. generally ‘stuck’.

-Susan’s background is in Human Resources and she has experience working closely with individuals who are unhappy in their work environment, or have lost their jobs, income, self-confidence and sense of who they are.
+Susan’s background is in recruitment and Human Resources, and she has experience working closely with individuals who are unhappy in their work environment, or have lost their jobs, income, self-confidence and sense of who they are.